Spina Bifida Medication

 Class Summary

-Anticholinergics are employed to suppress detrusor overactivity.
+Anticholinergics are used to suppress detrusor overactivity.

 Hyoscyamine sulfate (Levsin, Levbid, Symax, Anaspaz, HyoMax)